Misterbabou/gptwol/README.md

 ```

 - Run the Container
-- Create following a file in you new volume (add a line for each computer) :
+- Create a file in your new volume (add a line for each computer) :
 ```
 * * * * * root /usr/local/bin/wakeonlan <mac-address>
 ```